foderking/VinePlus/VinePlus.Web/README.md

 ## Archives
 - [x] sorting of threads by no of posts
-- [ ] sorting by various parameters
+- [x] sorting by various parameters
+- [ ] UI option to change sort type
 - [ ] ~~sorting of posts by date created~~
 - [x] highlight for deleted posts